White Diamonds: Marketing

-White Diamonds was accompanied by a $20 million marketing campaign, which included a national tour of department stores by Taylor (beginning September 12, 1991), magazine advertisements, and, most notably, a short film starring Taylor, which was played in stores and (in abbreviated form) as a television commercial.
+White Diamonds was accompanied by a US$20 million advertising campaign, which included a national tour of department stores by Taylor (beginning September 12, 1991), magazine advertisements, and, most notably, use of a short film.

 Commercial

-White Diamonds was marketed with a short film starring Taylor titled "White Diamonds Starring Elizabeth Taylor".
+White Diamonds was marketed with a short film starring Taylor titled White Diamonds Starring Elizabeth Taylor.
 The full film, with a duration of 2 minutes and 45 seconds, was screened in department stores, which served popcorn to customers to enhance the theatrical effect.
 It was also played in movie theatres before pre-show trailers.
 A 60-second cut was shown as a television commercial.

 The film was intended to have a cinematic feel, and was shot in black-and-white and in soft focus.
 It was filmed in Acapulco, Mexico, and directed by Terry Bedford of the production company Epoch Films.

 The film begins with Taylor, wearing a great deal of diamond jewelry, sitting in a convertible car, watching a small airplane touch down on the beach.
 Some well-dressed men exit the plane and begin to play a high-stakes poker game, which Taylor observes.
 Eventually one of the men finds himself with insufficient funds to call a bet.
 Taylor tells the man "Not so fast", and removes one of her diamond earrings, tossing it into the pot and adding "These have always brought me luck".
 Richard Allison provided the voice over.

 Sales

-As of 2018, its total sales were estimated at $1.5 billion.
+As of 2018, its total sales were estimated at US$1.5 billion.
 Sales in 1993 were estimated at $48 million, and at $60 million in 2010.

 Beginning in 2011, Taylor stipulated that 20% of all sales in perpetuity be directed to her charity, the Elizabeth Taylor AIDS Foundation.

 The sales of Taylor's perfumes, particularly White Diamonds, were her principal source of income during her later life.
 She purportedly earned more from White Diamonds than from any of her roles in Hollywood films.

 Legacy

 White Diamonds was named "Fragrance of the Year" by The Fragrance Foundation in 1992, and inducted in the foundation's Hall of Fame in 2009.

 Taylor followed up White Diamonds with several other fragrances, including a number of flanker scents such as Sparkling White Diamonds in 1999 and Brilliant White Diamonds in 2001.

+In 2021, White Diamonds Legacy was released to mark the 30th anniversary of its first release.